jortsmoder/wikiofdark.art/docs/index.md

 ## What is this?

 This is a dump of some things I have on looksmaxxing your transition.
 Some things are far more researched than others.
 Some things are way more important, and some things have marginal benefits at best.
 Some things are much safer than others.
 Everything is currently a work in progress.
+This wiki, as it currently stands, mostly assumes male-to-female transitioning.

 ## How should I start?